Saturday, April 6, 2019

-When the parade ended, I attended the after-party at Sony Hall, wearing my blue MAGA hat because I don’t have a Blair tartan MAGA hat (yet).
+When the parade ended, I attended the after-party at Sony Hall, wearing my blue MAGA hat because I don’t have a Blair tartan MAGA hat yet (which I will wear in honor of my great great great great great great grandfather John Blair, who signed the Constitution of the United States).
 Even though I was wearing earplugs, the amplified music from the stage was too painful for my ears, so I left the party and wandered around Times Square because the weather was so fine and gazillions of people were noticing my hat.

 I sometimes forget how noticeable my MAGA hat is because I so often tune out people to avoid malevolent stares from brainwashed progs.
 However, an uplifting incident reminded me of the fact that my hat is a beacon and talisman.

 As I crossed 42nd Street, heading south on Sixth Avenue, facing the stream of traffic, a passenger in a pedicab saw my hat and roared at the top of his lungs, “Make America Great Again, brother!”

 His shout of solidarity was manna to my soul.
 Thank you, my patriotic brother, wherever you are.
 Your support meant more to me than you can possibly know.